patdie421/pct-connectors-rebuild/README.md

 ### PCB
 Based on the connections schema, it can be found in this repository:
 [KiCad project and gerber files](hardware/a2keyboardToPCT/V0.0)
 The original version of the connector was designed for a US motherboard.
-It can be installed on a PAL machine but be careful, the connector for the numeric keypad may conflict with the keyboard adapter.
+It can be installed on a PAL computer but, be careful, the connector for the numeric keypad may conflict with the keyboard adapter.
+This PCB is roughly the same size and layout as the original one and therefore may have the same issue.
+It is best to use elevated female IDC connector if used with PAL Apple IIe.
 ### status
 done, working.